 This is guided by our Poutama, an easy to follow and practical guide for the research and activities you can do with students and staff to introduce Mātauranga Māori into your discipline or trade.
 As a new teacher, the Poutama is a valuable resource for you to fulfil the unique cultural needs of your Māori students, enabling them to achieve their goals with mana.
 We also have Kaihautu who will assist you with the knowledge of Mātauranga Māori and how it can be included in teaching programmes.

-As a teacher you will have four weeks professional development leave which can be used for research or other areas of interest.
+As a teacher, you will have four weeks of professional development leave which can be used for research or other areas of interest.

 Connections with Industry

 We believe that partnerships with industry and community are vital to our success as an applied learning institution.
 Whether local or global, they connect our students with the world of work and add huge value to the teaching and learning experience.
 We want you to stay connected with industry to ensure you are keeping relevant to the changing needs and workforce requirements within industry.